HaojunYu1998/UltraDet/ReadMe.md

 ## Citing UltraDet

-If you find UltraDet useful in your research, please consider citing:
+If you find UltraDet useful in your research, please cite our paper:

 ```bibtex
 @article{yu2023mining,